 Country boys, big city lads, home town fellers, they're in the Army now-behind a jeep instead of a plow-engineers bridging a river, chutists in the sky, skirmishers on the land, troopers on sea transports-into sea fog and land smoke-into the test of fire. . . .
-Trouble shooters, millions stepping along now, millions more on the way-killers in khaki riding smoke wagons-ready for long war or short trouble shooters in the first round-the-world war.
+Trouble shooters, millions stepping along now, millions more on the way-killers in khaki riding smoke wagons-ready for long war or short-trouble shooters in the first round-the-world war.

-Silence, yes.
-Let them have silence.
-Call the roll of their names and let it go at that.
-To long sleep and deep silence they have gone.
-Deep among the never forgotten.
-BATAAN - CORREGIDOR Smooth and terrible birds of death-smooth they fly, terrible their spit of flame, their hammering cry, "Here's lead in your guts."
+Smooth and terrible birds of death-smooth they fly, terrible their spit of flame, their hammering cry, "Here's lead in your guts."